 Chicken and Asparagus Stir Fry

 Juicy white meat chicken stir fried with crunchy asparagus and carrots, glazed in savory soy-based sauce with a hint of sweetness.
-A great, basic stir fry that is easy to make and so delicious!
+A basic Chinese stir fry recipe that is simple and so delicious!

 - 7 oz asparagus